Close×

 Laurence Leblanc

-One of the fundamental missions of the women's program and its sport-études is not only to teach student-athletes how to maintain a balance between school and sport, but also to give back to the community.
-It's a club focused on promoting the importance of playing sports and having fun at the same time.
+One of the core missions of the women’s program and its athletic scholarship program is not only to teach student-athletes how to balance school and sports, but also to give back to the community.
+It is a club dedicated to promoting the importance of playing sports while having fun.

-"[...]
-The club wanted to enable the young girls to develop so that they could live out their dream of becoming professionals," reveals the coach-head coach of the women's program, Julie Casselman.
+"[…] The club wanted to help young girls develop so they could fulfill their dream of becoming professionals," the coach reveals·of the women’s program, Julie Casselman.

-For Julie Casselman, it's important to include everyone, just as CF Montréal did!
+In Julie Casselman’s view, it’s important to include everyone—just like CF Montréal did!